JvanKatwijk/dab-server/README.md

 	Lazy Chair Programming

 The dab-library software is made available under the GPL-2.0.
-The dab-library uses a number of GPL-ed libraries, all rigfhts gratefully acknowledged.
+The dab-library uses a number of GPL-ed libraries, all rights gratefully acknowledged.
 The android client is a first attempt to create some application for android and leaves quite some room for improvement.
+Suggestions are welcome/